sstur/git-http/man/git-http.1.md

-% GIT-FTP(1) git-ftp User Manual
+% GIT-HTTP(1) git-http User Manual
 % Rene Moser <mail@renemoser.net>
 % 2012-08-06

 # NAME

-Git-ftp - Git powered FTP client written as shell script.
+Git-http - Git powered FTP client written as shell script.

 # SYNOPSIS

-git-ftp [actions] [options] [url]...
+git-http [actions] [options] [url]...

 # DESCRIPTION

-This manual page documents briefly the git-ftp program.
+This manual page documents briefly the git-http program.

-Git-ftp is a FTP client using Git to determine which local files to upload or which files should be deleted on the remote host.
+Git-http is a FTP client using Git to determine which local files to upload or which files should be deleted on the remote host.

-It saves the deployed state by uploading the SHA1 hash in the .git-ftp.log file.
+It saves the deployed state by uploading the SHA1 hash in the .git-http.log file.
 There is no need for [Git] to be installed on the remote host.

-Even if you play with different branches, git-ftp knows which files are different and only handles those files.
+Even if you play with different branches, git-http knows which files are different and only handles those files.
 No ordinary FTP client can do this and it saves time and bandwith.

-Another advantage is Git-ftp only handles files which are tracked with [Git].
+Another advantage is Git-http only handles files which are tracked with [Git].

 # ACTIONS